 Pickled cherry tomatoes are particularly appealing because of their small size and sweet flavor.
 They make a great addition to salads, sandwiches, and charcuterie boards, and can even be used as a garnish for cocktails.
 They also keep well in the fridge, so you can enjoy them for weeks or even months after pickling.

 If you're new to pickling, cherry tomatoes are a great place to start.
 They're easy to work with and produce a delicious result.
-Plus, once you've mastered pickling cherry tomatoes, you can experiment with pickling other fruits and vegetables, like cucumbers, carrots, garlic scapes, cauliflower and more!
+Plus, once you've mastered pickling cherry tomatoes, you can experiment with pickling other fruits and vegetables.
+Try some of my other pickling recipes like pickled garlic scapes, pickled giardiniera, pickled cauliflower, Escabeche Pickles, and Pickled Turnips!

 Why you Should Make these Easy Pickled Cherry Tomatoes